fushuwei/process-engine-comparison/README.md

 ## Project Description

-This project is used to test the performance of Java process engines Activiti, Flowable and Camunda.
-The purpose is to help people understand how to evaluate the technology selection of process engines in terms of performance.
+This project is used to test the functionality and performance of the Java process engines Activiti, Flowable and Camunda.
+Its purpose is to analyze the advantages and disadvantages of currently widely used process engine frameworks and help developers make the best choice.

-> **Statement: The test is based on the same environment and the same configuration**
+**Statement: The test is based on the same environment and the same configuration**

 ## Getting Started

 ### Requirements

+#### Hardware

+- CPU >= 8c
+- Mem >= 16g

+#### Software

 - JDK 17
 - Spring Boot 3.2.5
 - MySQL 8.0.33
-- Activiti
+- Activiti 7.11.0
-- Flowable
+- Flowable 7.0.1
 - Camunda 7.21.0
 - JMeter 5.6.3